Dorset Joint Railway

 About 1¼ miles down the line from Bailey Gate was Bailey Gate Crossing and just under a further ½ mile beyond there was Corfe Mullen Crossing, both locations having crossing-keepers and gate-boxes.
 Prior to the subsequent opening of a new signal-box at Corfe Mullen Junction in 1905 (see below) it was the task of the signalman at Bailey Gate (presumably in the 'Yard' box) to inform the Corfe Mullen crossing-keeper of the approach of any Up or Down train on either line by means of the appropriate code on a warning bell.
 A 'repeater' bell was provided on the same circuit at Bailey Gate Crossing so that the crossing-keeper there could be made aware at the same time.
 Click here to see the appropriate instructions from the 1889 WTT Appendix.

-The new double-track to Blandford (together with a new signal-box at the intermediate station at Spetisbury) was brought into use the following year (1901).
+The new double-track to Blandford (together with a new signal-box at the intermediate station at Spetisbury) was brought into use the following year, apparently on 29-April-1901; the late CR Clinker quoted that date from S&DJR Signal Instruction 140, but unfortunately no copy of that Instruction has been sighted.
 The new Up line replaced the former contractor's siding and all the pointwork by the road-bridge was replaced by a trailing crossover between the new Up and Down lines, with ground shunt signals at each end.
 A new Up Advanced Starting signal was added (worked by lever 15) and a treadle 'A' was provided some distance in advance of it to release a back-lock on lever 15 (there is more information about back-locks in the RailWest page on S&DJR Sykes Instruments).
 ETT working between Blandford and Bailey Gate was abolished and the new double-track sections Blandford - Spetisbury - Bailey Gate were worked by the standard S&DJR block telegraph.

 Bailey Gate signal-box nameboard